 A.R.S. § 22-201(F) adds further clarification:

 In actions between landlord and tenant for possession of leased premises, the title to the property leased shall not be raised nor made an issue.A.R.S. § 22-201(F)

 While a landlords’ frustration is understandable it’s important to remember that the Justice Court judge is just following the law.
-Just because a Justice Court Judge moves a case into the Superior Court does not mean they believe the tenant.
+Just because a Justice Court Judge moves a case into the Arizona Superior Court system does not mean they believe the tenant.
 Additionally, it does not mean that the tenant did something right or that we made some kind of a mistake.
 It simply means the Judge is following the law.